CivicTechTO/archives/_projects/Bikespace.md

 excerpt: BikeSpace is a free web app run by volunteers from Civic Tech Toronto that allows users to report issues with bicycle parking in Toronto.
 project_pitch: TBD
 categories:
-  - ProjectActive
-  - ProjectOpenToContributors
+  - active
-  - ProjectLive
+  - OpenToContributors
-  - Feature
+  - feature
 hacknight:
   - "[[419]]"
   - "[[122]]"